QBladeOcean/QBladeOceanDocs/docs/source/src/validation/hydrodynamics/lpmd/lpmd.rst

 OC4 LPMD Second-Order Wave Excitation Forces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Second-order hydrodynamic loads play an increasing role for semi-submersible offshore structures such as the OC4 model.
-Duarte et al.:footcite:`Duarte2014` even state that the floater response is dominated or at least in impacted in the same order of magnitude by the second order hydrodynamic loads as by their first order relatives.
+Duarte et al. :footcite:`Duarte2014` even state that the floater response is dominated or at least in impacted in the same order of magnitude by the second order hydrodynamic loads as by their first order relatives.
 Bearing this in mind, a first evaluation of the implementation of the second-order wave load module, described in :doc:`../../../theory/hydrodynamics/lpft/lpft` seems reasonable on the OC4 platform.
 In the following,